 - Cosmic rays are uncharged electromagnetic radiation, like X-rays but with much higher energy

-From the University of Chicago, where he had been appointed to a professorship in 1923, Compton organized expeditions to various locations on the earth to observe cosmic rays.
-With his family, he traveled 40,000 miles making observations as far apart as northern Canada and Australia and visiting Europe, India and New Zealand.
+From the University of Chicago, where he had been appointed to a professorship in 1923, Compton organized expeditions to various locations on Earth to observe cosmic rays.
+With his family, he traveled 40,000 miles making observations as far apart as northern Canada and Australia and visiting Europe, India, and New Zealand.

 The teams discovered that the highest numbers of cosmic rays were observed at locations far from the earth’s magnetic equator.
 This proved that cosmic rays are largely made up of charged particles.

 In 1932, Compton’s graduate student Luis Alvarez built an array of Geiger counters to study cosmic rays.

 In 1933, Alvarez and Compton published a paper in the Physical Review establishing that cosmic rays are positively charged particles.
 They made an error, however, in pointing to positrons rather than protons as the positively charged particles they had detected.
 Compton gave much of the credit for the work to his young graduate student.

 Nazi Germany’s invasion of Poland in 1939 plunged many European countries into a state of war.
 In 1940, America had not yet entered that war, but talk of war was in the air.
 Compton, a devout Christian, disagreed with his church minister, who was urging pacifism.
 Compton said: